donnydazzler/group-voice-biometrics/index.md

 layout: index
 ---
 ### Introduction
 Many of us appreciate that authenticating via username and password is a cumbersome way to establish an identity.
 In addition, passwords are vulnerable if they are not managed correctly by their owners and keepers.
 A number of alternative authentication mechanisms have emerged over the years, one of which is voice-based authentication.
 While it's not a silver bullet, voice-based authentication can be an attractive option in certain types of scenarios.
-One use case I wanted to explore further was a group of users sharing a single device and needing to establish their identity to perform a low-risk transaction.
+One use case I wanted to explore further was a group of users sharing a device and needing to establish their identity to perform a low-risk transaction.
 For example, staff members at a retail store may authenticate with a shared terminal to see if an item is in stock, or a restaurant server may login to a shared terminal to locate an open table.
-All this without having to remember yet another password.
+The goal is to authenticate the end user with just their voice and without them having to remember yet another password.
 Sounds good?
 Awesome, let's jump in!

 I decided to build a browser-based app to demonstrate the concept.
 Of course, the application could be a native mobile or desktop app, basically anything that can talk HTTP.
 I used the MEAN stack ([MongoDB](http://www.mongodb.org/), [Express.js](http://expressjs.com/), [AngularJS](https://angularjs.org/), [Node.js](http://nodejs.org/)), because I've found this to be a great environment for rapid prototyping.
 And for the all-important voice authentication step, I chose to use the [VoiceIt API](http://www.voiceit-tech.com/).

-At this point I should note that the folks at VoiceIt were tremendously helpful as I worked on this demo.
+At this point I should note that the folks at VoiceIt were tremendously helpful as I worked on the demo.
 When I started building the app, I wasn't sure how this particular use case could be solved using the VoiceIt API.
 My original plan was to register and enroll individual users within the VoiceIt system.
 One drawback with this approach was that every user required their own username and password - the exact scenario I was hoping to avoid.
-I could have generated users with dummy usernames and passwords and looped through their voiceprints looking for a match on every authentication attempt, but this would have been inefficient.
+Of course, I could have generated users with dummy usernames and passwords and looped through their voiceprints looking for a match at authentication time, but this would have been inefficient.
 Fortunately Noel Grover at VoiceIt had a better idea: create a single VoiceIt user and associate all of the voiceprints with this user.
 The key to this is that every successful VoiceIt enrollment generates a unique enrollment ID.
-Following a successful enrollment, our demo app stores the user's first name and enrollment ID in MongoDB.
+Upon a successful enrollment, our demo app stores the user's first name and an enrollment ID in the database.
 If there's a voiceprint match at authentication time, VoiceIt returns the matching enrollment ID in the response.
-The demo app does a quick lookup to retrieve the user's information based on their enrollment ID, and the app knows who the end user is based on their voice alone.
+The demo app does a quick lookup to retrieve the user's information using the enrollment ID returned by VoiceIt, and the user's identity is established.

 ### The Demo App
-If you want to build or run the demo app, the first step is to sign up for a (free) Developer ID at the [Voiceprint Developer Portal](https://siv.voiceprintportal.com/).
+If you want to build or run the demo app, the first step is to sign up for a free Developer ID at the [Voiceprint Developer Portal](https://siv.voiceprintportal.com/).
 Once you have your Developer ID and password, login to the Voiceprint Developer Portal and create an end user.
 This is the user we will use to register the voiceprints.
 Your Developer ID, the end user's username and the end user's password are all required to run the demo, but these parameters are stored on the server and the end user doesn't need to know anything about them.

 I'm going to assume that you are comfortable with [Yeoman](http://yeoman.io/) and MongoDB and have both of these installed.
 We'll use the [angular-fullstack generator](https://github.com/DaftMonk/generator-angular-fullstack) to build out the app; this is a wonderful generator for building MEAN apps quickly and takes care of the tedious work for you.
 Don't forget that MongoDB (i.e., the `mongod` process) must be up and running before generating the app.
 Create a new directory, cd into it, and run the angular-fullstack generator: